Parcley27/AeroStream/README.md

 ### Quick Start

 1. Clone, fork, or otherwise download the content of the AeroStream repository onto your machine

+2. If you want to host your own proxy server (to see logs or customize api behaviour), follow the below instructions.
+Otherwise, just open the AerostreamRadar.html file like normal.

+3. Change line #1 of `/Frontend/Scripts.js` to `let publicHost = false;` to let the site know you want to host the API proxy yourself

-2. Open a terminal window to the root folder of the repository.
+4. Open a terminal window to the root folder of the repository.

-3. Run the following commands to start your own local server:
+5. Run the following commands to start your own local server:

     ```bash
     # Navigate to the backend directory